Blowin' Smoke

 "Blowin' Smoke" is a song co-written and recorded by American country music singer Kacey Musgraves, featured on her major label debut album, Same Trailer Different Park.
 It was released April 1, 2013, as the album's second single.
-It was written by Musgraves, Luke Laird, and Shane McAnally.
+It was written and produced by Musgraves, Luke Laird, and Shane McAnally.
 As of July 10, 2013, the single has sold 135,000 copies in the United States.

 Content

 The song is about a waitress who is "down on her luck" and aspires to do better, but is "just blowin' smoke".
 The title is a double meaning, referencing the fact that the waitress is smoking a cigarette while also playing on the term "blowing smoke", which Musgraves refers to as meaning "talking shit".

 The song opens and closes with the ambient noise of a Waffle House restaurant, recorded by co-writer and co-producer Luke Laird.

 Critical reception

 Billy Dukes at Taste of Country said "every element of 'Blowin' Smoke' works together to fill in gaps in a listener’s mind, especially one who’s never behind the bar or in front of a line cook, nervously tapping on a steel counter while their table’s food is prepared.
 The peculiarity of subject matter may prevent this single from being a chart-topper, but one gets the feeling that’s not the singer’s measure of success anyway".
 Matt Bjorke at Roughstock said the song "features an interesting story about how we all say we're gonna do things and change our lives but we end up not doing it.
 It's honest and real, unlike so much of Today's music".
 Daryl Addison at GAC says "Kacey sings with more than a hint of her character’s jealous contempt, we’re all out here talkin’ trash, makin’ bets, lips wrapped ’round our cigarettes, when a fellow waitress follows her heart to Vegas.